 A Culture of Learning

 Training is a major component of the services provided by Montana Webmaster.
 The focus of Montana Webmaster is to train and empower each client to do as much of their own content and maintenance as they have the time and the desire to take on.
-Then we take on the rest within the range of our services.
+Then we take on the rest of the work, within the range of our services.
 The basis for this practice is the idea that an engaged client will result in a website with a better fit over the long run.
+On the client’s side, the more they can do in-house, the lower the cost.

 Learning Goes Both Ways